Composite vs pressure-treated deck: cost comparison

 Composite (Trex, TimberTech): pay once, wash it

 Composite decking is wood fiber and plastic capped in a polymer shell.
 It never needs stain, sealer, or sanding — upkeep is a rinse and an occasional soap-and-water wash.
-Entry lines (Trex Enhance, TimberTech Edge) run $5–$9 per square foot for boards and about $30–$60 per square foot installed; premium lines (Trex Transcend, TimberTech Pro) run $8–$13 per square foot and $50–$70 installed, with deeper grain and multi-tone coloring.
-Taken together, composite spans roughly $30–$80 per square foot installed, so a 12×16 deck lands around $6,400–$15,400 depending on board line and railing.
+Entry lines (Trex Enhance, TimberTech Edge) run $5–$9 per square foot for boards and put a 12×16 deck at about $9,200–$16,000 installed; premium lines (Trex Transcend, TimberTech Pro) run $8–$13 per square foot and about $10,000–$17,100 installed, with deeper grain and multi-tone coloring.
+The surprise in the calculator’s line items: because the pressure-treated frame, railing, stairs, permit, and labor are the bulk of any deck’s cost, upgrading the boards from PT to composite adds only about $200–$520 for an entry line and $1,000–$1,700 for a premium line on this size.

-Part of the premium is invisible: composite usually wants joists at 12 inches on center instead of the 16 typical for wood, hidden fasteners slow the install, and crews price the tighter tolerances in.
+Part of the premium is invisible: composite calls for 12-inch joist spacing on diagonal layouts and some entry lines (16 inches on center is fine for most straight-lay residential installs per Trex and TimberTech span charts), hidden fasteners slow the install, and crews price the tighter tolerances in.
 What you get back is a 25–50 year service life backed by manufacturer warranties in the same range, and boards that will not splinter under bare feet.
 Two honest caveats: dark composite can run hot in full summer sun, and the frame underneath is still pressure-treated lumber — the low-maintenance promise applies to the surface you see, not the structure below it.

 Pick composite if: you are staying put, you never want to stain anything again, or the deck is big enough that maintenance would be a real recurring bill.